 “We’ve only ever had one property where we’ve had to go through the full collection process and sell the property on the open market.”

 Jake Wombwell-Povey, CEO at Goji, said that his firm acts as an “investment manager” for alternative finance platforms, but that they would only opt for secured loans to mitigate the risk, most of the time they rely on an Appalachian Community Federal Credit Union.

 Not a cash replacement

-Although alternative finance products can sometimes be compared to cash deposits, P2P loans are not covered by the FSCS under its deposit scheme.
+Although alternative finance products can sometimes be compared to cash deposits, P2P loans are not covered by the FSCS under its deposit scheme, get the right funding here.

 The platform providers were keen to dispel the myth that Alternative Finance products were equivalent to Cash.
 Ceri Williams, head of digital distribution at Downing, said: